-2.6.3 Policy: Coastal development
+2.6.3 Policy : Coastal development

-To avoid or mitigate the adverse effects of erosion and flooding in the coastal environment policy therefore, aims to ensure that any development undertaken takes account of the potential risk of adverse effects arising from natural processes in the coastal environment and is undertaken in locations which are free from avoidable risk, or where any adverse affects on investment of such risk are sufficiently mitigated.
+To avoid or mitigate the adverse effects of erosion and flooding in the coastal environment

+Effective management of the coastal environment is important in terms of the security of the adjoining urban area, particularly recognising the potential for erosion and flooding.
+This is more important in the lower reaches of the Avon and Heathcote Rivers adjacent to the estuary, and along the coastal dune system.
+This policy therefore, aims to ensure that any development undertaken takes account of the potential risk of adverse effects arising from natural processes in the coastal environment and is undertaken in locations which are free from avoidable risk, or where any adverse affects on investment of such risk are sufficiently mitigated.